 The profile for every child with SLCN is different and their needs may change over time.
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.
-Children with autism, including Asperger's Syndrome, are likely to have particular difficulties with social interaction.
+Children with ASC (Autistic Spectrum Condition) are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.